waterfloo/8812au-20210629/README.md

 ./cmode-on.sh
 ```

-#### Step 9:  Run a script to reconfigure the driver for Raspberry Pi hardware
+#### Step 9:  Run a script to reconfigure for Raspberry Pi hardware

-Warning: This step only applies if you are installing to Raspberry Pi *hardware*.
+Warning: This step only applies if you are installing to Raspberry Pi
+*hardware*.

-Warning: You should skip this step if installing to x86 or amd64 based systems.
+Warning: You should skip this step if installing to x86 or amd64 based
+systems.

 - Option for the 32 bit Raspberry Pi OS to be installed to Raspberry Pi hardware